 - I’ve raised a couple of great Disney World kids that feel the same way who are now passing on our passion to their families.

 - I’ve spent most of my life studying Walt Disney and especially the Walt World Resort.
 It’s my passion and my obsession.
 Of course there are the mundane details like 15 trips to WDW (including one with 15 family members), hundreds of books read, thousands of hours of research.
 Like I said, it’s my obsession.

 A. Dad-A-Tude is something really special.
 It’s the attitude that Dad’s have.
 That charming I’m always right especially when I’m wrong, the humble arrogance, the loving, giving, helpful quality that makes a Dad, a Dad.
 It’s my special gift.

 Q. When are you going to Disney World again?

 A. Whenever we can.
 Now that Dad is retired he has more time to go to WDW.
-In 2014 we've got 2 trips planned including one with the whole family.
+In 2014, I went twice in 40 days.
+Hopefully 2015 will bring a couple of trips.
+Stand by.